Hello my friends. Today I was listening to my girl,

 Boundary setting with narcissists is counterproductive

-So the theory behind boundary setting is that you create this invisible wall to protect yourself.
-You say what you will and won't tolerate and then you enforce boundaries by doing whatever it is you said you will or won't do.
-But you don't tell someone else what to do only what you will do if it happens.
-Example: "I don't answer the phone after 8 pm."
+Again, you aren't telling the person you set boundaries with, what to do.
+You're saying what you'll will do.
+Which as I explained above is often impossible.
+But let's take a simpler example: "I don't answer the phone after 8 pm."
 You're not telling them not to call, you're just sort of hinting that you won't answer.
 I say hinting because the reason you set the boundary was probably because they called too late.
 And instead of saying "quit calling" because God forbid we tell someone to knock it off, we have to find a way to sugarcoat it.
 Because remember, it's all about how you handle it, never what they do (said sarcastically, that's another piece of tommyrot advice).
 But it won't matter how backhandedly you say it, they won't respect it anyway.
 They will do exactly what you've wishy-washily hinted they not do just to make you break your own boundary.
 They will keep on calling till you answer the damn phone.

 Boundary setting advice is victim shaming